Code-Institute-Submissions/user-centric-project-bg/README.md

 ##UX
 This website is for everyone and especially patients who attend their GP on a regular basis.
 These patients will also have their medicine prescribed on a <frequency> basis.
 Patients nowadays use alot of different devices and are very comforable carrying out various activities online.
 Users want a positive experience when interacting online, they want not only an intuitive website but one that is easy to use and enjoyable.
-User Stories: added to "include link"
+User Stories: added to "Design Folder"
-"Documents created as part of the 'Design Process': added to "include link"
+"Documents created as part of the 'Design Process': added to "Design Folder"
      -Milestone Project
      -5 Planes
      -Prototype Mock Ups